Skip to content

-Sophos offers four different solutions in the area of e-mail security.
+Sophos offers four different solutions for email security.

-In this blog post, I will briefly present the four most current solutions and hope to make your decision a little easier.
+In this blog post, I briefly introduce the four most up-to-date solutions and hope to make your decision a little easier.

 1. Sophos Central Email

-Sophos Central Email is the cloud-based variant of all four solutions.
-As the name suggests, the whole thing is set up and managed via the Sophos Central console.
-The product is relatively new and was only released at the end of August 2016.
+Sophos Central Email is the cloud-based option among the four solutions.
+As the name suggests, it is set up and managed via the Sophos Central console.
+The product is relatively new and was released at the end of August 2016.

-Of all four options, Sophos Central Email is certainly the fastest to set up and offers a completely straightforward integration to your existing email infrastructure.
-In fact, Central Email works great with Office 365, Google Apps for Work, Exchange (from version 2003) and many other solutions.
-You don’t need any hardware, just a Sophos Central Email license .
+Of all four options, Sophos Central Email is certainly the quickest to deploy and offers completely straightforward integration with your existing email infrastructure.
+Central Email works seamlessly with Office 365, Google Apps for Work, Exchange (from version 2003), and many other solutions.
+You do not need any hardware for this, just a Sophos Central Email licence.

-If you want to learn more about Sophos Central Email, we have written a more detailed blog article about this product.
+If you would like to learn more about Sophos Central Email, we have written a more detailed blog post about this product for you.

-For the second variant, a “Sophos SG or XG Appliance” with a “Sophos Email Protection” license is required.
-The email traffic is then routed through the firewall, which prevents viruses, malware and malicious URLs from entering the network.
+For the second option, you need a “Sophos SG or XG Appliance” with an “Sophos Email Protection” licence.
+Email traffic is then routed through the firewall, which prevents viruses, malware, and malicious URLs from entering the network.

-This solution actually works the same as “Sophos Central Email”, except that it requires a hardware/VM.
-What you have to keep in mind here, however, is to keep the reliability as high as possible.
-For this variant, you should therefore work with two Internet lines from different providers and an HA cluster, otherwise, in the worst case, important e-mails will be lost if the firewall or the Internet line fails.
+This solution essentially works in the same way as “Sophos Central Email”, except that it requires hardware or a VM.
+However, you must pay particular attention to maximising availability.
+For this option, you should use two internet connections from different providers and run an HA cluster; otherwise, in the worst case, important emails may be lost if the firewall or the internet connection fails.

 3. Sophos PureMessage for Microsoft Exchange

-This variant is only suitable for companies with their own Exchange Server.
-Here, email traffic is not routed through a box or cloud gateway, but traded directly on the Exchange server.
+This option is suitable only for organisations with their own Exchange Server.
+In this case, email traffic is not routed through a hardware appliance or a cloud gateway, but processed directly on the Exchange Server.

 4. Sophos Email Appliance

-Last but not least, there is the “Sophos Email Appliance”.
-Mind you, this is the enterprise solution and certainly offers the most features.
-Here you get a hardware that is specially designed to secure email traffic.
-As an alternative to the hardware variant, you can also rely on the “Sophos Virtual Email Appliance”, which requires VMware ESX/ESXi 3.5 or 4.x or ESXi 5.x or VMware Workstation 6.5 or 7.x.
+Finally, there is the “Sophos Email Appliance”.
+This is specifically the enterprise solution and offers the most extensive feature set.
+You receive hardware that has been purpose-built to secure email traffic.
+As an alternative to the hardware version, you can also opt for the “Sophos Virtual Email Appliance”, which requires VMware ESX/ESXi 3.5 or 4.x, or ESXi 5.x, or VMware Workstation 6.5 or 7.x.

-I have deliberately not gone into detail about each variant in this article, but primarily wanted to show what options Sophos offers us in the area of email security.
-The next step, of course, is to compare the functions of the different solutions.
-It may be that “Sophos Central Email”, for example, makes a good impression on you, but is unfortunately missing an important feature.
+In this article, I have deliberately not gone into too much detail for each option, but primarily wanted to outline the choices Sophos offers in the area of email security.
+The next step is, of course, to compare the features of the different solutions.
+It may well be that “Sophos Central Email” makes a good impression on you but unfortunately lacks a key feature.

 David